 This is a general rule that applies to everything – from apps and OSes to services and devices.
 For every piece of personal data anyone or anything asks you for (this includes app permissions), see if you can answer these questions:

 VPNs (Virtual Private Networks) are powerful tools for staying both private and secure.
-By encrypting all of your online traffic (not just your browser), they keep hackers, snoopers, advertisers, and even governments from seeing much of your online traffic.
+By encrypting all of your online traffic (not just your browser), they keep hackers, snoopers, advertisers, and even governments from seeing your online traffic.

 It may seem like privacy and social media are incompatible – how can you stay private while sharing your selfie with the world?
 However, it doesn’t have to be that way.
 A thoughtful approach to social media can help you enjoy its benefits without giving away more of your life than you’d like.